vtereshkov/xdpw/README.md

 * Calls via procedural variables require parentheses even for empty parameter lists
 * The `external` directive is used for Windows API function declarations.
 It implies the `stdcall` calling convention
 * The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
+* Functions can be called like procedures (Delphi style)
 * Single-line comments (`//`) are supported (Delphi style)

 #### Formal grammar